Most Famous Logos With a Face

 Logo OBEY

-The youth clothing brand OBEY has a logo designed by its founder, contemporary artist Frank Shepard Fairey.
+OBEY’s youth clothing brand has a logo designed by its founder, contemporary artist Frank Shepard Fairey.
 He chose Andre René Roussimoff, a French actor and wrestler better known by his nickname Andre, the Giant, for the image on his label.
 His face has become an integral part of the brand’s logo.
 It is drawn in black paint on a white background and as if in negative space.
 The eyes, mouth, temples, nose, and folds near it are dark; the rest is white.
 Below him is a red rectangle with the company name typed in grotesque upper case.
 All elements are placed in a double rectangular frame.

 KFC